blambeau/noe/README.md

 I'm pretty sure I have seen announcements for similar projects on ruby-lang in the past, but I could not find them anymore... so I started mine.
-Please let me know alternatives and I'll add it below:
+Please let me know alternatives and I'll add them below:

 See also:

+* ...

 Other reasons:

-* Noe is project agnostic and does not make assumption about project semantics
+* Noe is agnostic: it does not make any assumption about project semantics
 * Noe does not restrict itself to generation of ruby projects
 * Noe is not required at runtime: once your project is generated you're done
 * I prefer being DRY through generation and documentation, not ill-documented magic